Building a Business Intelligence Architecture at Aventine

 I led effort to implement business intelligence software tools.
 Once tools were implemented, I developed a series of scorecards, dashboards, and reports to allow teams to monitor operational and financial performance.
 Specific activities are summarized detailed below.

-Worked with business teams that needed access to data to understand requirements
+01: I worked with business teams that needed access to data to understand requirements

 Step 1: Conducted one-on-one stakeholder interviews with all parties: